Azure/bicep-types-az/generated/signalr/microsoft.signalrservice/2023-02-01/types.md

 ## ServerlessSettings
 ### Properties
-* **connectionTimeoutInSeconds**: int: Gets or sets Client Connection Timeout.
+* **connectionTimeoutInSeconds**: int {minValue: 1, maxValue: 120}: Gets or sets Client Connection Timeout.
 Optional to be set.
 Value in seconds.
 Default value is 30 seconds.
 Customer should set the timeout to a shorter period if messages are expected to be sent in shorter intervals,